 The best way to break into the business is to choose a popular niche and start searching for potential clients.
 Technical categories usually pay more than pop culture or wellness.
-Check out Holly Johnson’s online course, Earn More Writing, to learn more about becoming a professional freelance writer.
+Check out Holly Johnson’s free training, How to Build a Six-Figure Freelance Writing Career, to learn more about becoming a professional freelance writer.

 17. Dog Walking